rexresearch

 In another variation the propellents can be injected with a

-components in order to further improve the mixing and combustion.
+velocity components in order to further improve the mixing and

-embodiments thereof will now be described in detail, by way of
+practice, embodiments thereof will now be described in detail,

 according to the invention;

-engine similar to Figure 1, several possibilities of feeding the
+rocket engine similar to Figure 1, several possibilities of

 Figure 3 is a section through an annular rocket engine

-section according to Figure 1 through an eccentric axis of
+longitudinal section according to Figure 1 through an

-Figure 1, the cooling arrangement being constructed similarly as
+eccentric axis of Figure 1, the cooling arrangement being

-fed, in this example, through a duct 1 and the oxidizer through a
+is fed, in this example, through a duct 1 and the oxidizer

 Intensive regenerative cooling is achieved at this part of the